 You can use other visual cues like flashcards and picture schedules.

 You may also like “Best Books for 4 year olds“

 5. Teach kids about germs and bacteria.

-Explain to your child that a germs’ biggest enemy is soap and water.
-To represent how ‘germs run away from soap’, here’s a fun “germs scatter” experiment to make this learning fun while emphasising the importance of hand wash.
+Explain to your child that germs’ biggest enemy is soap and water.
+To represent how ‘germs run away from soap’, here’s a fun “germs scatter” experiment to make this learning fun while emphasizing the importance of hand wash.

 How exactly do you do this?

 Sprinkle pepper in the water, which will represent germs

 The pepper will quickly scatter to the sides